Jjk422/SEPSEA/README.md

-# Self-propagating-system-exploit-program
+# Self-Advancing-and-Propagating-System-Exploit-Algorithm (SAPSEA)
 ## Summary
-Self propagating program that will create actively monitor, fingerprint, servey and create exploit attacks to maximise chance of exploit success.
+Self propagating algorithm that will create actively monitor, fingerprint, servey and create exploit attacks to maximise chance of exploit success.

 Creates exploit lists containing exploits that may work, exploit lists have three categories:
 1. Visability => Vulnerabilities with the least chance of detection are used first